Callum-OP/Piano-Teacher/README.md

 --- Performance ---
 Older devices (10 years or more, will struggle to run the app as intended).
 Add an option to run the app in a simplified performance enhancing mode (Removing the fancy visuals and focusing on running the app at the bare minimum requirements)?
-Look for any chance to optimise, focusing on tick() animation loop in JS, creating/removing note divs and Audio processing.

 --- Sort Notes Feature ---
 Resorting notes is not always perfect, some notes would be better suited to the closer hand than what the chosen hand is through the resort function.
 This is fundamentally a hard problem, the current sort function works well so far but to properly improve it so that it is perfect may require a complete rewrite of the sort logic.